THE NEIGHBOURHOOD CLINIC

 To establish, exercise or defend an equitable claim or for the purpose of confidential dispute resolution process

-In most cases we will obtain the information directly from you or your treating doctors.
+In most cases we will obtain the information directly from you or your treating practitioner.

 Use of de-identified information